 Maintaining and growing on

 Up the main stem, between each leaf and the stem, side shoots start to develop. these must be removed when quite small using a knife.
+These do not need to be removed if growing tumbling tomato types.

 Spray plants gently in the early morning with a fine mist to help disperse pollen which sets the fruit.
 Also tap on the bamboo canes or string to help with this.